Campaigns and activities

 Latest News!
 Video: the right to personal mobility.
 (September 2021)

 EBU video on the right to personal mobility.
-Read the transcript of the right to mobility video.
+Read the scene-by-scene description.
 The video has been translated into German, Montenegrin, Dutch, Portuguese, Slovak, Swedish, Lithuanian, French and Spanish.

 States Parties shall take effective measures to ensure personal mobility with the greatest possible independence for persons with disabilities, including by:

 2.1 Most blind and many partially-sighted people do not have sufficient residual sight to be able to travel safely and independently by relying on their eyesight.
 They consequently need to learn alternative techniques that utilise kinaesthetic, tactile and auditory senses, as well as the utilisation of any residual vision.
 This is likely to involve the use of a 'long cane', a guide dog, low vision aids and/or electronic mobility aids and global positioning systems.